libreas/libreas.github.io/ausgabe40/toledo/main.md

 **VT: What is recreational racism?**

-FS: Adilson Moreira shows in his book \"Recreational Racism\" that recreational racism is based on racist jokes, like \"the black person, when he doesn\'t do it on the way in, he does it on the way out\", as if a black person was always expected to do something wrong.
+FS: Adilson Moreira shows in his book "Recreational Racism" that recreational racism is based on racist jokes, like "the black person, when he doesn\'t do it on the way in, he does it on the way out", as if a black person was always expected to do something wrong.
 The imaginary has created this and attributes it to the racial-ethnic aspect, when in fact any person can make mistakes regardless of being or not being a